Former U.S. Attorney General Barr may return to job: source

 Sessions departed from the role last month, and Trump named Matthew Whitaker as the government’s top lawyer on an interim basis.
 With the current session of Congress set to soon end, anyone Trump nominates may have to wait until well into 2019 for confirmation.

-Barr has worked in the private sector since serving as attorney general from 1991 to 1993, retiring from Verizon Communications in 2008.
+Barr has worked in the private sector since serving as attorney general from 1991 to 1993, retiring from Verizon Communications (VZ.N) in 2008.

 Reporting by Steve Holland and Lisa Lambert, Editing by David Gregorio and Bill Berkrot